Goro-Majima/p7-Cr-ez-GrandPy-Bot-le-papy-robot/README.md

 if you want to set the app on your desktop:

 - Download the repository on your desktop.
-- Make sure all requirements are installed.
+- Make sure all dependencies are installed from the requirements.
 - Execute the server with the file run.py on your terminal.
 - Once running http://127.0.0.1:5000/, on your navigator, type as url: "http://127.0.0.1:5000/"